streetwriters/notesnook/docs/help/contents/desktop-integration/jumplist-and-dock-menu.md

 ---
 title: Jumplist & dock menu
+pageTitle: The Notesnook jumplist and macOS dock menu
-description: Use the Windows/Linux jumplist or macOS dock menu to quickly jump to common actions in Notesnook.
+description: Start a new note or notebook straight from the Notesnook jumplist on Windows and Linux, or from the dock menu on macOS.
+keywords:
+  - notesnook jumplist
+  - notesnook dock menu
+  - taskbar quick actions
 ---

 # Jumplist & dock menu